-The Portland Office for Imaginary History was a commission for b-side Festival 2016, a satirical tourist information bureau providing entirely false visitor information, ecology, paleontology, maps, (non) fact sheets, stories, walks and souvenirs from an imaginary Isle of Portland.
-I was in the office every day telling stories, providing directions and maps, and selling postcards or souvenirs.
+The Portland Office for Imaginary History was a commission for b-side Festival in 2016, 2018 and 2021, a satirical tourist information bureau providing entirely false visitor information, ecology, paleontology, maps, (non) fact sheets, stories, walks and souvenirs from an imaginary Isle of Portland where women, immigrants, working class, disabled, LGBTQ+ and other marginalised people get the historical recognition they deserve.
+The Office for Imaginary History also encourages locals to view the place they live in with the same excitement that they would if they were on holiday.
+When not out leading up to six tours daily, I was in the office telling stories, providing directions and maps, and selling postcards or souvenirs.

 The office first ran 10-18 September in 2016 and you can check out the full programme and documentation here.
 Scroll down for lots of photos of the office, performances and objects by myself, Peter Millson, Brendan Buesnel, and Paul Box.
 See my previous commission for b-side 2014 here.